 In the future, we may acquire or make investments in companies, assets or technologies that we believe are complementary or strategic.
-We have not made any acquisitions or investments to date, and therefore our ability as an organization to make acquisitions or investments is unproven.
-If we decide to make an acquisition or investment, we face numerous risks, including:
+We have not made any acquisitions or investments to date, and therefore our ability as an

-- · difficulties in integrating operations, technologies, products and personnel; - · diversion of financial and managerial resources from existing operations; - · risk of overpaying for or misjudging the strategic fit of an acquired company, asset or technology; - · problems or liabilities stemming from defects of an acquired product or intellectual property litigation that may result from offering the acquired product in our markets;

-- challenges in retaining key employees to maximize the value of the acquisition or investment; - · inability to generate sufficient return on investment; - · incurrence of significant one-time write-offs; and - · delays in customer purchases due to uncertainty.
+- · difficulties in integrating operations, technologies, products and personnel; - · diversion of financial and managerial resources from existing operations; - · risk of overpaying for or misjudging the strategic fit of an acquired company, asset or technology; - problems or liabilities stemming from defects of an acquired product or intellectual property litigation that may result from offering the acquired product in our markets; - · challenges in retaining key employees to maximize the value of the acquisition or investment; - · inability to generate sufficient return on investment; - · incurrence of significant one-time write-offs; and - · delays in customer purchases due to uncertainty.